The Skill of Picture Editing

 What Should Students Bring?

-• 6 images as jpegs on a USB drive – 4 best and 2 you aren’t happy with but don’t know why
+6 images as jpegs on a USB drive – 4 best and two you aren’t happy with but don’t know why

-• Please do not bring more images as were won’t have time to look at them properly
+Please do not bring more images, as we won’t have time to look at them properly

 • Duration: 3 hours